Famous For: Tourism, Nature Lovers, Experience Seekers & Photographers

 Nearby Places: Ginger Hill Nest (9.4 Km)

-Siruvani Waterfalls and the dam named after them have situated 36 km (22 mi) west of Coimbatore in the Western Ghats.
+Siruvani Waterfalls and the dam named after them have been situated 36 km (22 mi) west of Coimbatore in the Western Ghats.
 Also located at 50 Km distance from Palakkad & 535 Kms from Chennai.
 It is also known as Kovai Courtallam.
 It is one of the famous Waterfalls in Coimbatore

 Siruvani was built for Tamil Nadu by the Kerala government with funds gathered by the Tamil Nadu government to meet the drinking water necessities of Coimbatore.
 The gateways on either side of the road across the dam are typically in Kerala and Tamil Nadu architectural styles.

-Siruvani dam is interconnected by canals & tunnels for limiting Aliyar, Parambikulam, Nirar, Sholiyar, Thunakadavu, Palar, Thekadi streams to generate power and irrigation purpose.
+Siruvani dam is interconnected by canals & tunnels for limiting Aliyar, Parambikulam, Nirar, Sholiyar, Thunakadavu, Palar, Thekadi streams to generate power and irrigation purposes.

 From the gateway to the waterfalls, Private vehicles are not permitted beyond this point; The Forest department has arranged the vehicles for the conveyance to the point where the trek is to be started.
 No additional charges for this bus service.

-An almost 1 km of trek-walk through the forest is required to reach exact spot for bathing.
-The upper part of the falls is very dangerous with steep rock and the tourists are usually enjoying the beauty and bathing at the bottom of the falls only.
+An almost 1 km of trek-walk through the forest is required to reach the exact spot for bathing.
+The upper part of the falls is very dangerous with steep rocks and the tourists are usually enjoying the beauty and bathing at the bottom of the falls only.

 Siruvani Waterfalls History